JobbeDeluxe/Simple_OpenTTD_Client/docs/QUALITY_ASSURANCE_PLAN.md

      artefacts, run the labelled integration suite, and store the logs.
    - Gate merges into the release branch on the automated suite.

+### Current Status

+The repository includes an initial integration harness at `tests/integration/test_launch_options_dump.py` wired into CTest under the `integration` label.
+It launches the client with a representative configuration file, applies CLI overrides, and asserts that both `--dump-launch-options` and `--dump-registration` outputs match the expected OpenTTD 14.1 coordinator schema.
+This provides early regression coverage for configuration parsing and payload generation while the full server-backed suite is being implemented.

 ## Manual Gameplay Checklist

 Purpose: verify end-to-end playability, UI expectations, and behavioural